habedi/habedi.github.io/_posts/2018-03-15-query-tweet-stream.md

     return Stream(auth, listener)
 ```

-#### Starting to listen to the public tweets for 'btc' and printing them to the stdout
+#### Starting to listen to the public tweets for 'btc' and printing them to stdout

 ```python